aveao/IoT_ATS_Dashboard/README.md

-# American Truck Simulator / Euro Truck Simulator 2 Dashboard for Wemos D1 Mini
+# American Truck Simulator / Euro Truck Simulator 2 Dashboard for IoT devices

-Shows data from https://github.com/Funbit/ets2-telemetry-server on Wemos D1 Mini.
-Should work with other ESP8266 models too, or even other Arduinos.
+Shows data from https://github.com/Funbit/ets2-telemetry-server on IoT devices.

-Requires Wemos D1 Mini and OLED shield.
-Written in ~4 hours (most of it was playtesting though)
+Wemos code is Written in ~4 hours (most of it was playtesting though)

+# Supported Platforms

+Wemos D1 Mini (Might work with other esp8266 or Arduino boards)

 ![How it looks 2](http://i.imgur.com/nog3AaS.jpg)

+Coming soon: Pebble

-# How to use
+# How to use (Wemos D1 Mini)

 Install and run this: https://github.com/Funbit/ets2-telemetry-server